chef/chef-web-docs/chef_master/source/attributes.rst

 * Roles
 * Environments

-During every chef-client run, the chef-client builds the attribute list using:
+During every Chef Infra Client run, the Chef Infra Client builds the attribute list using:

 * Data about the node collected by Ohai
-* The node object that was saved to the Chef server at the end of the previous chef-client run
+* The node object that was saved to the Chef Infra Server at the end of the previous Chef Infra Client run
-* The rebuilt node object from the current chef-client run, after it is updated for changes to cookbooks (attribute files and/or recipes), roles, and/or environments, and updated for any changes to the state of the node itself
+* The rebuilt node object from the current Chef Infra Client run, after it is updated for changes to cookbooks (attribute files and/or recipes), roles, and/or environments, and updated for any changes to the state of the node itself

 After the node object is rebuilt, all of the attributes are compared, and then the node is updated based on attribute precedence.
-At the end of every chef-client run, the node object that defines the current state of the node is uploaded to the Chef server so that it can be indexed for search.
+At the end of every Chef Infra Client run, the node object that defines the current state of the node is uploaded to the Chef Infra Server so that it can be indexed for search.

 .. end_tag

-So how does the chef-client determine which value should be applied?
-Keep reading to learn more about how attributes work, including more about the types of attributes, where attributes are saved, and how the chef-client chooses which attribute to apply.
+So how does the Chef Infra Client determine which value should be applied?
+Keep reading to learn more about how attributes work, including more about the types of attributes, where attributes are saved, and how the Chef Infra Client chooses which attribute to apply.

 Attribute Persistence
 =====================================================
 .. tag node_attribute_persistence

-At the beginning of a chef-client run, all attributes except for normal attributes are reset.
-The chef-client rebuilds them using automatic attributes collected by Ohai at the beginning of the chef-client run and then using default and override attributes that are specified in cookbooks or by roles and environments.
+At the beginning of a Chef Infra Client run, all attributes except for normal attributes are reset.
+The Chef Infra Client rebuilds them using automatic attributes collected by Ohai at the beginning of the Chef Infra Client run and then using default and override attributes that are specified in cookbooks or by roles and environments.
 All attributes are then merged and applied to the node according to attribute precedence.
-At the conclusion of the chef-client run, the attributes that were applied to the node are saved to the Chef server as part of the node object.
+At the conclusion of the Chef Infra Client run, the attributes that were applied to the node are saved to the Chef Infra Server as part of the node object.

 .. end_tag